Do you suffer from...

 Are colonics habit-forming?
 Will they make my bowel lazy?

-Colonic irrigation is designed to achieve a healthy colon - our aim is not to make anyone dependent upon colonies.
-A colonic session exercises the colon so it is not so sluggish.
-When the colon is sluggish and bowel movements do not return for a few days after the first Colonic, it is an indication that more sessions are needed to remove the debris that the bowel has built up over the years.
-This build up of faecal material has decreased the muscular action in the colon.
-Sometimes, it may take a few days for bowel movements to return after a treatment.
-This is when people think they are becoming 'dependent' on colonies.
-After a successful colonic it may take some time for faecal matter to build up again in the colon.
-Once a series of colonies is completed, the colon will begin to function as it should.
+Colonic irrigation is designed to achieve a healthy colon – our aim is not to make anyone dependent upon colonics.
+A colonic session exercises the colon, so it is not so sluggish.
+When the colon is sluggish and bowel movements do not return for a few days after the first colonic, it is an indication that more sessions are needed to remove the debris that the bowel has built up over the years.
+This build-up of faecal material has decreased the muscular action in the colon.
+Sometimes, it may take a few days for bowel movements to return after treatment.
+This is when people think they are becoming 'dependent' on colonics.
+After a successful colonic, it may take some time for faecal matter to build up again in the colon.
+Once a series of colonics is completed, the colon will begin to function as it should.

 This can be decided by you and your therapist.
 Some people may choose to have a colonic 4 times a year after their course, some may need a colonic once a month.
 We are all unique after all!